System administration home page

 Although the processes for each type of upgrade are similar, they differ enough that you should review the topics for a specific task before you begin.

-The following content will help you move a database to new environment and restore a database to a specific point in time:
+For information to help you move a database to new environment and restore a database to a specific point in time, see Database movement operations home page.

 Role-based security is aligned with the structure of the business.
 The security roles that a user is assigned to depend on the user's responsibilities in the organization, and his or her participation in business processes.
 The administrator grants access to the duties that users in a role perform, not to the program elements that users must use.